-Capucine Vever develops a contextual practice surrounding the notion of the invisible, the unattainable and the imperceptible.
-Whether geographic, social and/or cultural, the land is central in her artistic practice.
-Her work tends to engage in a poetic relationship, by harnessing the potential narrative of each space.
-Her pieces begin with collages, analogies, constant frictions between reality and fiction, scientific research and narration, cartography and legend, displacement and immobilization.
+Capucine Vever (born in 1986 in Paris, lives and works in Bobigny) develops a contextual work interested in the notion of the invisible, the unattainable and the imperceptible.
+Whether it is geographical, social and/or cultural, the territory is central to her artistic approach.
+Her practice attempts to engage with it in a poetic relationship by exploiting the narrative potential of each space.
+Her works proceed by collages, analogies, permanent friction between reality and fiction, scientific research and narration, cartography and legend, displacement and immobility.

 Her work has been presented in various institutions, at the Museo d’Història de Catalunya (Barcelona), at the Centre d’art IMAGE/IMATGE (Orthez), at the Frac Grand Large (Dunkerque), at the Château d’Oiron (Deux-Sèvres), Nam June Paik Art Center (Seoul), La Halle des Bouchers Art Center (Vienne), Belleville Biennale (Paris), Passerelle Contemporary Art Center (Brest), Instants Chavirés (Montreuil).
 Her work is frequently developed during residencies such as Kër Thiossane (Dakar, 2021), Solarium Tournant (Aix-les-bains, 2020), Iconoclasses (Yvetot, 2020), Evry-Courcouronnes (2019), Semaphore of Ouessant (Finis Terrae, 2018), Eremi Arte (Italy, 2017), Maison des Arts de Malakoff (2014).